dorneanu/roam/content/books/stolen_focus.md

 #### 86 {#86}

+Beyonce, attention and the spotlight:

 > In 1890 the founder of modern American psychology, William James, wrote – in the
 > most influential text ever (in the Western world, at least) on this subject –
 > that ‘everyone knows what attention is’.
-Attention, he said, is a spotlight.
-To
+Attention, he said, is a spotlight. **To
 > put it in our terms, it’s the moment Beyoncé appears, alone, on the stage, and
-> everyone else around you seems to vanish.
+> everyone else around you seems to vanish**.

-c5

 #### 86 {#86}

+Distraction = Not being able to put spotlight on one thing:

 > Attention is usually defined as a person’s ability to selectively attend to
 > something in the environment.
 So when I said I was distracted, I meant that I